bterone/book-notes/Design-Patterns.md

 - The **Client** creates and configures concrete command objects.
 The client must pass all of the request parameters, including a receiver instance, into the command’s constructor.
 After that, the resulting command may be associated with one or multiple senders.

 [Code Example](./assets/docs/code/command.md)

-## Interpreter
-Given a language, define a represention for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

 ## Iterator
 Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.